breatheco-de/breatheco-de/.github/ISSUE_TEMPLATE/blog_article_4GA.md

 - Topic Cluster: `<Add here>` (preapproved cluster).
 - URL to topic cluster landing page: `<Add here>`.

-## Article Information

-Attach link to github markdown file with the draft lesson (even if its not done yet).
-The article mus be publised on one of the academy repositories.

 ## Additional Info

 1. Any recommended approach for the article?
 2. Recommended sources or articles for inspiration?

+## Other articles that must be linked and referenced from this one

+- [ ] Make sure to include a link to the parent topic cluster.

 ## Requirements for all assets:

 - [ ] Use [ContentSEOChecker](http://contentseochecker.com/) and Grammarly to theck your SEO, spelling and readability.
+- [ ] Do not start writing this article if the parent topic cluster has not been published yet.
-- [ ] Pase in the comments a link to the draft article as a markdown file.
+- [ ] Create a draft markdown file, and include in the comments a link to the draft article on github.
 - [ ] Include code examples using syntax highlighter (if its a tecnical article).
 - [ ] Add links to topic cluster URL inside the article.
 - [ ] Add `<call-to-action>` tag, you [can read how here](https://github.com/4GeeksAcademy/website-v2/blob/master/docs/call_to_action.md).